daugaard47/ClassyToggle/README.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](https://github.com/YourUsername/ClassyToggle/blob/main/LICENSE) file for more information.
+See the [LICENSE](https://github.com/daugaard47/ClassyToggle/blob/main/LICENSE) file for more information.

 ## Support

-If you encounter any issues or have questions about the ClassyToggle plugin, please create an issue in this repository or contact the maintainer at [youremail@example.com](mailto:youremail@example.com).
+If you encounter any issues or have questions about the ClassyToggle plugin, please create an issue in this repository.